Cramond Roman Fort: Cramond Roman Road

 During the late 1970s and 1980s excavations were undertaken of the Roman road leading into the fort.
-It was found that it underwent four phases construction/mortification from between the Antonine and Severan periods.
+It was found that it underwent four phases of construction/mortification during the Antonine and Severan periods.

-Finds of medieval and post-medieval material from the road surface suggests that the road used until the 17th or 18th century, when the area was incorporated into the designed landscape of Cramond House.
+Finds of medieval and post-medieval material from the road surface suggests that the road was used until the 17th or 18th century, when the area was incorporated into the designed landscape of Cramond House.

 Finds

-A stone altar which was dug up a few hundred years ago in the grounds of Cramond House, was originally erected by a cohort of Tungrians (either first or second) and was dedicated to "the Alatervan Mothers and the Mothers of the Parade-ground" (Matres Alatervae et Matres Campestres).
+A stone altar, which was dug up a few hundred years ago in the grounds of Cramond House, was originally erected by a cohort of Tungrians (either first or second) and was dedicated to "the Alatervan Mothers and the Mothers of the Parade-ground" (Matres Alatervae et Matres Campestres).
 Early antiquarians interpreted this as referring to the place where the stone was found, and drew from it the conclusion that the Roman name of Cramond was "Alaterva".
 This idea is no longer accepted among scholars, and "Alatervae" is now believed to be an epithet attached to the Matronae, following a practice found elsewhere in the empire.
 It is thought that Cramond may be the "Rumabo" listed in the 7th-century Ravenna Cosmography – the original form of the name perhaps being "Carumabo".

 Other stones found at the fort include a centurial stone of Legio II Augusta, and an altar "To Jupiter Optimus Maximus" erected by the fifth cohort of Gauls.

 The discovery of a silver sword pendant indicates that a high-ranking beneficiarius was at the fort at some point.

 The most famous sculpture is the Cramond Lioness recovered from the mouth of the River Almond in 1997.
 The sculpture, in a non-local white sandstone, shows a lioness devouring her prey, a naked bearded male torso.
 The sculpture was probably part of a large tomb monument of an important Roman officer, perhaps the fort commander or an important dignitary.